reactioncommerce/reaction-docs/public-docs/graphql-using.md

 ### Reading the API Documentation

 All queries, mutations, and types in the Reaction GraphQL schema are documented within the schema itself.
-Go to `/graphiql` and click "Docs", or use your favorite standalone GraphQL client to explore the schema and read the API documentation.
+Go to `/graphql-beta` in a browser and click "Docs", or use your favorite standalone GraphQL client to explore the schema and read the API documentation.

 ### Nodes and IDs